Stefafrontani/microservices-with-reactjs-and-nodejs/README.md

   5- Run $ kubectl rollout restart deployment posts-depl -> Restart the deployment (so it uses the latst version of that image :latest)

-Kubernetes Services
-They are used for all networking related stuff.
-Communicating between pods, or a pod from an external souce.
-In our

 Types of kubernetes services
 Cluster IP